Tips and Tricks to Simplify a Road Trip with Kids

 Outfits for the Road

 Let’s talk family road trip clothes.
 Nothing is more uncomfortable than wearing snug clothing or shoes that squeeze just a bit.
 A sure-fire way to make extra stops or hear extra complaining from the backseat is to not control what gets worn on long road trips.
 Our kids have actually learned what they prefer in the car and lovingly call them their road trip outfits!
+To learn more about exactly what to pack for a road trip with kids, check out our printable family travel packing lists.

 The Best Comfy Road Trip Clothes for Kids (and Adults!)